KPoletti/kpoletti.github.io/sideQuests/marathon.md

 ---
 layout: about
-title: Daily Albums
+title: Marathon Training
 ---

-## Marathon Training
+## :runner:: Marathon Training

-:runner: I am training for a marathon in 2024.
+I am training for a marathon in 2024.
 Here is my training log:

 ### October 2024